> A.L. Lloyd > Songs > The Broomfield Hill

 Most early versions, as well as the foreign analogues, make mention of the use of a magic rune, charm or herb to cast a spell over the knight to induce a deep sleep.
 In the version sung by MacColl, as learned from his father, no mention is made of such a charm, but magical overtones may be intended in stanza 6, in which the young lady’s action of walking nine times around the knight’s body may be for the purpose of casting such a spell.
 It is also conceivable that the seemingly meaningless refrain sung by MacColl was used as a magic incantation.

 Ralph Vaughan Williams collected The Broomfield Hill in 1910 from Mrs Powell, Weobley, Herefordshire, and published it in The Penguin Book of English Folk Songs.
 A.L.
-Lloyd recorded it in 1960 for his EP England & Her Folk Songs.
+Lloyd recorded this version in 1960 for his EP England & Her Folk Songs.
 All tracks from this EP were reissued in 2003 on the CD England & Her Traditional Songs.
-Lloyd wrote in the album’s sleeve notes:
+Lloyd noted:

 A young man lays long odds with a girl that if she comes to him among the gorse, she won’t return a maid.
 She takes up the bet, tricks him while he sleeps, and wins the stake.
 English folk singers had special affection for this ancient ballad of the resourceful girl who (as early versions of the song make clear) had either bewitched or drugged the importunate fellow into his deep sleep.
 Many versions of the ballad have been noted all over the English countryside; Sharp alone found at least a dozen.
 Our version was found by Vaughan Williams in Herefordshire.

-This darker strain that Lloyd only hinted at the very end of his version is obviously in Cyril Poacher’s version called The Broomfield Wager which he sang at the Ship Inn, Blaxhall, Suffolk, in a recording by Peter Kennedy.
-It was included on the anthology The Child Ballads Volume 1 (The Folksongs of Britain Volume 4; Caedmon 1961; Topic 1968).
-He also sang this ballad in his home at Grove Farm, Blaxhall in a recording made by Tony Engle and Keith Summers in 1974.
-This was the title track of his 1975 Topic album of traditional songs from Suffolk, The Broomfield Wager.
+This darker strain that Lloyd only hinted at the very end of his version is obviously in Cyril Poacher’s version called The Broomfield Wager which he sang at the Ship Inn, Blaxhall, Suffolk, in a 1955 recording by Peter Kennedy.
+It was included on the anthology The Child Ballads Volume 1 (The Folksongs of Britain Volume 4; Caedmon 1961; Topic 1968) and on the 2014 Topic anthology The Barley Mow.
+Another recording made by Neil Lanham at the Blaxhall Ship in 1964/5 was included in c.
+2000 on the Helions Bumpstead anthology Songs From the Idiom of the People of Blaxhall (Voice of Suffolk Vol. 10).
+Cyril Poacher also sang The Broomfield Wager in his home at Grove Farm, Blaxhall in a recording made by Tony Engle and Keith Summers in 1974.
+This became the title track of his 1975 Topic album of traditional songs from Suffolk, The Broomfield Wager.
 Alan Lomax wrote in the booklet accompanying the Caedmon record:

 Cyril Poacher is the heart and soul, as well as the master of ceremonies, of the Saturday night sing-songs at the Ship Inn, in the marshy land along the Suffolk Coast.
 He wears a sporty cap pulled down over his eyes winks knowingly at his audience, and calls for order like the chairman of a committee.
 Despite all outward signs of modernity, however, Cyril and his audience are linked, in fantasy, with the past of Britain.
 One of their favourite ballads deals sympathetically with Napoleon’s son, but equally popular is this story out of European pre-history, in which a girl is required to go forth and defend her maidenhead by magic against a savage horseman, out of the ancient Aryan past.
 Yet Cyril is in perfect rapport with his crowd as he sings.